underscoreio/shapeless-guide/src/pages/labelled-generic/literal-types.md

 shapeless uses this mechanism to tag fields in products and subtypes in coproducts with identifiers from our source code.
+The tags exist purely at compile time and have no runtime representation.

 If tags are just a phantom types how do we convert them to values we can use at runtime?